How Long to Age Master Vintner Wines

 But everyone has heard of vintage wines, aged for years or even decades that transform into the ultimate in desirable beverages.
 If you're drinking your wine within days of bottling you're missing out on the aging ideal.
 But is that a real thing for kit wines?
 The answer is unequivocally yes, it really is.

 How Long Should You Age Your Wine?

-A lot of kit winemakers have the idea in their heads that when a wine is ready to bottle it’s ready to drink.
+A lot of kit winemakers have the idea in their heads that when a wine is ready to go into the wine bottle it’s ready to drink.
 It just isn’t so.
 Check any liquor store or bottle shop in your town and you'll see that even the cheapest bottles are a year old, and anything above three-dolla-holla is two, three or more years of age.

 Commercial wines are intended to be drunk within hours of being sold, so wineries age them as long as economic realities allow before releasing them.
 They want to make sure that their customers enjoy the best wine possible.

 If you’re sneaking bottles right after bottling day, to 'test' them, sure, they are pretty good, but that isn't the idea time to be drinking your wine!
 Luckily for you most kit wines have an edge for aging, and it's all got to do with solid materials.

 Kit wines borrow a trick from the commercial world.
 Many wines that are intended for early drinking use juices that are heavily clarified before blending.
 With the advent of pre-fermentation filtration in the 1970's (pioneered by Australian winemakers), it's been recognized that wines that with lower levels of solid materials (pulp, skins, seeds, stems, etc) before fermentation are ready to drink much sooner, with cleaner, more assertive fruit flavors and less off-flavors than those with a lot of solid material in suspension.